Accelerated BSN Programs in California

 Entrance Exams

-• National League for Nursing Pre-Admission Exam (NLN PAX) listed as a common entrance exam
+• National League for Nursing Pre-Admission Exam (NLN PAX) may be required

 Prerequisites